Frequently Asked Questions

 What if my child gets sick?

 The health and safety of your child is very important to us.
 We have full-time health care professionals, including registered nurses, on site whose job it is to ensure that care for everything from minor injuries to emergencies are handled with your child’s best interest in mind.
-Parents will be immediately contacted if an important medical concern arises.
+Guardians will be immediately contacted if an important medical concern arises.
 If your child is ill, they can rest in the health center supervised by the health staff.
-If they are feeling very sick or do not feel better after basic care, we will contact a parent or guardian to pick up them up at camp.
+If they are feeling very sick or do not feel better after basic care, we will contact a guardian to pick them up at camp.

 Who regulates health services and standards at camp?